Generate a project-specific RDF Schema

 Note

-There exist three SPHN concepts that have a special meaning in the processing: Subject Pseudo Identifier, Data Provider Institute and Administrative Case Any extension or modification of these concepts might result in invalid pipelines.
+There exist four SPHN concepts that have a special meaning in the processing: Subject Pseudo Identifier, Data Provider, Administrative Case and Source System Any extension or modification of these concepts might result in invalid pipelines.
 Please inform DCC if you want to modify these concepts.

 It may happen that you find the concept in the SPHN Dataset for the data you need, but a piece of information is missing.
-For example, you need data for a specific measurement, e.g. Body Temperature and different measurement methods for measuring the Body Temperature matter for your research question.
-The specific measurement Body Temperature is represented in the SPHN Dataset as a concept.
-However, the measurement method with the appropriate value set is not yet defined as a composedOf.
+For example, you need to know the location where a specific measurement is taken, e.g. Body Temperature Measurement.
+However, this is not defined in the SPHN concept of Body Temperature Measurement.
 In this case you can extend the SPHN concept with the additional composedOf in your project-specific Dataset.

 Note